VR51/host-flash/README.md

 # Advanced Usage
 Whitelist

-	The web hosts blocked by the downloaded blocklists may deny you access to a small number of websites that you enjoy visiting.
+	The web hosts blocked by the downloaded blacklists may deny you access to a small number of websites that you enjoy visiting.

 	The presence of a website in one of the downloaded lists does not necessarily imply the site is malicious.
 If you trust that a blocked website is safe to view you can 'whitelist' it to prevent Host Flash™ blocking access to it.